madetech/nhs-virtual-visit/docs/runbook/heroku.md

 Installation instructions can be found [here](https://devcenter.heroku.com/articles/scheduler#installing-the-add-on).

-After enabling the heroku scheduler addon for each environment in your pipeline (staging, production), create a new daily job and set the command to:
+After enabling the Heroku scheduler addon for each environment in your pipeline (staging, production), create a new daily job and set the command to:

 ```
 npm run cleandb